 The ability to express convictions in opposites

-We have come to see certain predictable outcomes brought on by this phenomena of the coming together of polarized sets of contradictory information:
+We have come to see certain predictable outcomes brought on by this phenomenon of the coming together of polarized sets of contradictory information:

 - Development of an attitude of not caring at all.
 This is possibly out of tiredness, or simply having reached the conclusion that there is simply no end to the efforts of one who seeks to establish the final argument to end all discussion on a subject of importance.
 There is a presence of wisdom in admitting this eventuality because, some people are bound to realize that arguments and debates are rarely sustained by a pure pursuit of truth.
 Rather, as it is often on social networks, there are underlying objectives and motivations of utterly ignoble kinds.
 Since, there are people who have understood that nothing of lasting worth is to be achieved through these discussions and debates, their personal conclusion – sad to say – is, one shouldn’t care at all.
 The defeat of the human spirit through development of apathy and hopelessness, seen most in the youngest generations is giving rise to self-destructive behaviors and actions.